jvaelen/2048/README.md

 2048
 ====

-A C++/Qt clone of the popular 2048 game
+A C++/Qt clone of the popular 2048 game.